 top of page

 Her first career of thirty years began after receiving her education in interior design from California College of the Arts in Oakland, California.
-Rena spent the first fifteen years of her career in San Francisco, before also working professionally Seattle, Kuala Lumpur, Singapore, Vancouver and Los Angeles.
+Rena spent the first fifteen years of her career in San Francisco, before also working professionally in Seattle, Kuala Lumpur, Singapore, Vancouver and Los Angeles.
+She left her design career in 2009 to pursue a second career as a writer. .

 In March of 2017, NAMW (National Association of Memoir Writers) featured her as member of the month.